fergald/explainer-bfcache-ccns/api.md

 than about the specifics of the API (naming, shape etc).

-The API presents a `inactiveDocumentController.invalidationSignals` object which has fields for registering cookies and other storage mechanisms:
+The API presents a `inactiveDocumentController.invalidationSignals` object which has methods for registering cookies and other storage mechanisms:

-- cookies
+- setCookie
-- SessionStorage
+- setSessionStorage
-- LocalStorage
+- setLocalStorage
-- IndexedDB
+- setIndexedDB

-For cookies, SessionStorage and LocalStorage, items to monitor for changes are identified by a single key.
+For setCookie, setSessionStorage and setLocalStorage, items to monitor for changes are identified by a single key.
-For IndexedDB, a pair of database name and store name identify the item to be monitored.
+For setIndexedDB, a combination of database name and object store name identify the item to be monitored.
 It is unclear if this is sufficient for all uses of IndexedDB for token storage.
 It assumes that tokens will be stored in a store dedicated to token storage.